EDI2XML

 EDI 810 Invoice

-Thus, you can notice, despite EDI X12 810 invoice is the most commonly exchanged electronic document, there are multiples EDI transactions sets supporting EDI 810.
+Thus, it can be observed that although the EDI X12 810 invoice is the most commonly exchanged electronic document, multiple EDI transaction sets can be used in relation to the EDI 810.

 EDI X12 810 Invoice Sample